EarthByte/STAMP_PNG/README.md

 [![DOI](https://zenodo.org/badge/587157997.svg)](https://zenodo.org/doi/10.5281/zenodo.10976576)

-This repository contains the notebook and supplementary files required to reproduce the results presented in the paper titled _Machine learning-based spatiotemporal prospectivity modeling of porphyry systems in the New Guinea and Solomon Islands region_ by Farahbakhsh et al. The notebook enables users to create a spatio-temporal prospectivity model for Porphyry Mineralisation in the New Guinea and Solomon Islands region.
+This repository contains the notebook and supplementary files required to reproduce the results presented in the paper titled _Machine learning-based spatiotemporal prospectivity modeling of porphyry systems in the New Guinea and Solomon Islands region_ by Farahbakhsh et al (2025).
+The notebook enables users to create a spatio-temporal prospectivity model for Porphyry Mineralisation in the New Guinea and Solomon Islands region.

 ## Input Files